 All staff, families, and any other person visiting our school must notify us prior to entering our school if they have had any recent travel to any state outside of the state in which they reside.
 Depending on where they have traveled and the current CDC travel health notices, we may tell them that they and their children must not enter the school for at least two weeks upon their return.

-Should your center have a confirmed case of COVID-19, we will follow the leading public health officials recommendations for exclusion periods.
-In the event that a school may be required to close, below are the key points you need to know:
+Should your child’s classroom have a confirmed case of COVID-19, we will follow the leading public health officials recommendations for exclusion periods.
+In the event that your child’s classroom may be required to close, below are the key points you need to know:

 Information and Resources on the Coronavirus (COVID-19)